fmhoward/DLRS/README.md

 ```

 ## Installation
-The associated files can be downloaded to a project directory.
+This github repository should be downloaded to a project directory.
 Installation takes < 5 minutes on a standard desktop computer.
 Runtime for hyperparameter optimization is approximately 96 hours for 50 iterations.
 Runtime for model training of the tumor region of interest and recurence score predictive models was approximately 4 hours.
 The analysis of results is performed in < 1 minute.
 All software was tested on CentOS 8 with an AMD EPYC 7302 16-Core Processor and 4x A100 SXM 40 GB GPUs.

 Requirements:
 * python 3.8